 Do you have a favorite Tokyo coffee shop that I miss?
 Let me know in the comments so I can give it a try *she types as she shakes from the third latte she has had today*

-For more coffee guides, check our post on the best cafes in Seoul for good coffee.
+For more coffee shop inspo, make sure to check our post on the best cafes in Seoul for good coffee.